 Volunteering 101 Workshop Schedule

 We are in the process of updating our workshop schedule for the fall and apologize for the delay.
-Please complete our registration form.
-Once the schedule is confirmed, we’ll notify you so you can select a workshop date that is convenient for you.
+Please check back here for an updated schedule in Fall 2017.

 Are you interested in getting involved during the entire year or perhaps you’d rather not commit to an opportunity for the entire year?
 Learn more about our longer and shorter term opportunities below.